-With such an unusual title I will start by trying to explain exactly what I mean.
-It’s easier if I start at the end of the title with the last mention of an island where I am referring to the UK mainland (which of course is an island) being England, Scotland and Wales.
+British islands …. with such an unusual title I will start by trying to explain exactly what I mean.
+It’s easier if I start at the end of the title with the last mention of an island where I am referring to the UK mainland (Great Britain which of course is an island) being England, Scotland and Wales.
 The second reference refers to an island off the mainland like the Isle of Mull in Scotland and the final island reference is what this is all about which is an island off that island.
 I hope that is clear if not read on and hopefully all will be revealed.

-Seeing as I mentioned the Isle of Mull in the Inner Hebrides where better to start than with an island that is reached from Mull and that, of course, is the Isle of Iona.
+Seeing as I mentioned the Isle of Mull in the Inner Hebrides for our first of the British islands where better to start than with an island that is reached from Mull and that, of course, is the Isle of Iona.
 Iona is a tiny island off the southwest coast of Mull and is only 1.5 miles wide by 3 miles long, with a population of around 120 permanent residents.

 Iona is a deeply spiritual location and according to legend, Columba and his followers first landed at the southern tip of Iona at what is now called ‘Columba’s Bay’.
 The original Gaelic name was ‘Port a Churaich’ which means ‘Bay of the Coracle’.
 Columba’s coracle (boat) is described as being sixty feet long and covered with hides.
 Columba, an Irish prince, had gone into self-imposed exile following a bloody incident.
 He had vowed not to settle anywhere from which he could still see Ireland, and Iona was the first suitable place he found.